 Once you enter Tonsai by a long-tail boat, you will be welcomed by the crystal-clear water that you are gliding on with a dramatic backdrop of towering rock mountains.
-This tropical paradise is nothing but a perfect place for rock climbers with stunning views and aesthetic wandering flows which are world renowned.
+This tropical paradise is nothing but a perfect place for rock climbers with stunning views and aesthetic wandering flows that are world-renowned.
 Rent gear from the nearby shops and a map to start your outdoor adventure.

 The wonderful Pohda Island

 In case you are not a devoted fan of extreme sports, find a kayak to paddle around to explore the exotic points of interest.
 You can travel to Phanang Cave, Pohda Island, Railay Beach, Tub Island, or Chicken Island to bask in the pleasant sunshine and watch picturesque scenes.
 If you desire to delve into the aquatic life, there are some dive operators in Railey Beach which is only 10 minutes away.